CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Available Sizes

-Specialized designed their Evade aero helmet with 3 features in mind – low weight, good ventilation, and superb aerodynamics.
+Specialized designed their Evade aero helmet with three features in mind: low weight, good ventilation, and superb aerodynamics.

-Specialized claims Evade II can save 50 seconds on 40 km over a traditional road bike helmet and 6 seconds more than the previous generation of S-Works Evade.
+According to Specialized, Evade II can save 50 seconds over a traditional road bike helmet on a 40 km (25 miles) ride and 6 seconds more than the previous generation of S-Works Evade.

 Surprisingly, Specialized doesn’t claim any further aero benefits for Evade 3.
 The biggest difference between Evade II and Evade 3 is better cooling.

-Unfortunately, further details about this testing are not available, so I can’t double-check this claim.
-However, you probably won’t notice the difference if you are a hobby cyclist.
+Unfortunately, further details about this testing are not available, so I can’t verify this claim.
+However, hobby cyclists probably won’t notice the difference.

-But, riders who like to compete in crits, fast races, or sprinters where inches can decide whether you win may take advantage of its aero performance.
+Riders who compete in crits, fast races, or sprinters, where small differences can decide the outcome, may take advantage of its aero performance.

 RockBros Aero Road Bike Helmet (Best Budget)